- What is breast cancer

 Breast cancer risk factors you cannot change

 Simply being a woman is the main risk factor for developing breast cancer.
-Men can develop breast cancer, but this disease is about 100 times more common among women than men.
-This is probably because men have less of the female hormones estrogen and progesterone, which can promote breast cancer cell growth.
+Men can develop breast cancer, but it’s about 100 times more common among women than men.
+This is probably because men have less breast tissue, as well as less of the female hormones estrogen and progesterone, which can promote breast cancer cell growth.

-Your risk of developing breast cancer increases as you get older.
+Your risk of developing breast cancer goes up as you get older.
 About 1 out of 8 invasive breast cancers are found in women younger than 45, while about 2 of 3 invasive breast cancers are found in women age 55 or older.

-About 5% to 10% of breast cancer cases are thought to be hereditary, meaning that they result directly from gene defects (called mutations) inherited from a parent.
+About 5% to 10% of breast cancer cases are thought to be hereditary, meaning that they are caused by gene defects (called mutations) passed on from a parent.

-BRCA1 and BRCA2: The most common cause of hereditary breast cancer is an inherited mutation in the BRCA1 and BRCA2 genes.
-In normal cells, these genes help prevent cancer by making proteins that help keep the cells from growing abnormally.
-If you have inherited a mutated copy of either gene from a parent, you have a high risk of developing breast cancer during your lifetime.
+BRCA1 and BRCA2 gene changes: The most common cause of hereditary breast cancer is an inherited mutation in the BRCA1 or BRCA2 gene.
+In normal cells, these genes help prevent cancer by making proteins that help keep the cells from growing out of control.
+If you inherited a mutated copy of either gene from a parent, you have a high risk of developing breast cancer during your lifetime.

 Breast cancers linked to these mutations occur more often in younger women and more often affect both breasts than cancers not linked to these mutations.
 Women with these inherited mutations also have an increased risk for developing other cancers, particularly ovarian cancer.

 In the United States, BRCA mutations are more common in Jewish people of Ashkenazi (Eastern Europe) origin than in other racial and ethnic groups, but they can occur in anyone.

-Changes in other genes: Other gene mutations can also lead to inherited breast cancers.
-These gene mutations are much rarer and often do not increase the risk of breast cancer as much as the BRCA genes.
-They are not frequent causes of inherited breast cancer.
+Changes in other genes: Other inherited gene mutations can also lead to breast cancer.
+These gene mutations are much less common and often do not increase the risk of breast cancer as much as the BRCA genes.